sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 - MariaDB: 4 days.
 - Redis: 2.5 hours

+## Reproduction Results

+### [RECOMMENDED] Docker Container in the VM

+This setup yielded the expected results.
+See the [Docker Container](#docker-container) section for instructions.

+### Prepared Host System

+We noticed one deviating commit when we reproduced our results in a prepared host system.

+### VM

+We noticed a crash of the VM when analyzing the commits for MariaDB during the phase of using perf to trace the function calls (step 3).
+We could not find the cause of this crash (no error message, sufficient disk space, free main memory, etc.), but restarting the script from the point where it failed resolved the issue, and the script ran successfully.

 ## Linux Kernel

 Patch crawling should be done using the ***unmodified*** Linux kernel.